Inter, AC Milan back training after two-month lockdown in coronavirus epicentre

 “Tell us what we need to do to return to play,” FIGC president Gabriele Gravina was reported to have told government officials.

-Italian Sports Minister Vincenzo Spadafora said afterwards he was “hopeful” team training could resume on May 18.
+Italian Sports Minister Vincenzo Spadafora said afterwards he was “hopeful” group training could resume on May 18.

 “I don’t want to risk forecasts at this time, we must be careful,” said Spadafora.
 “If it is to be resumed, it will be behind closed doors.”